NavigationContentFooter

 Note

-Network configuration and specific actions may need to be configured in order to access the image when run in Scaleway Instances.
+Network configuration and specific actions may need to be configured to access the image when run in Scaleway Instances.

 For example:

-• In Scaleway Instances, the first NIC (e.g. eth0) must be associated to the public network and need to be configured (e.g. with cloud-init, DHCP, or another method.)
+• In Scaleway Instances, the first NIC (e.g. eth0) must be associated with the public network and need to be configured (e.g. with cloud-init, DHCP, or another method.)

 • How to manage the SSH access (set user password or configure SSH keys?)